 5. Discuss how general education requirements will be met, if applicable.

-General Education requirements will be met in the degree as outlined in the requirements section above (the requirements specific to each AOC are covered in the separate AOC proposals).
+General Education requirements will be met in the Area of Concentration as outlined in the requirements section above.

 6. Identify any specialized accreditation or graduate certification requirements for this program and its students.